Computer Graphic (advertisement): Epilepsy controversy and ban

 By March 1993, the Independent Television Commission (ITC) received 29 complaints about the advertisement's intense use of flashing visuals triggering convulsions among epileptics, 28 of them mentioning epilepsy and five making mention of viewers "suffering fits or the beginning of symptoms."
 Specifically, by April, the advertisement had caused three viewers to suffer epileptic fits, causing the ITC to ban it until the "dangerous flashing sequences" were removed.
 It was only when the three fits were reported, as evidence of actual harm being caused, that the ITC suspended the advertisement, although The Guardian later cited sources that claimed the ITC were more concerned about "the 'subliminal' messages about 'pot' than the visuals".
 The advert had already finished its three-week run before the ITC's intervention, but HHCL planned to use it again in the future with "minor revisions", saying: "We went to extraordinary lengths to make sure this kind of thing did not happen.
 However, epilepsy can be triggered by something as simple as changing channels or a flickering TV set."

-The ITC received consultation from Professor Graham Harding, a member of the British Epilepsy Association, who already believed the commercial "had a hight potential for provoking fits" before any incidents were reported.
+The ITC received consultation from Professor Graham Harding, a member of the British Epilepsy Association, who already believed the commercial "had a high potential for provoking fits" before any incidents were reported.
 HHCL co-operated with the ITC and Harding in editing the advertisement for further broadcast.
 The ITC released their report on the complaints in April, saying it "triggered epileptic fits", although HHCL's recut occurred weeks earlier when the problem first arose.
 Harding drew up the ITC's future guidelines on preventing seizures, which stated that "light levels in an advertisement should not be changed more than three times a second", adding that the stimulus from flashing light was the central issue caused by advertising.
 The Guardian write that, as per section 7 of the ITC code, "images of very brief duration" are outlawed to prevent photosensitive epilepsy, adding that the banned Pot Noodle commercial inspired the introduction of these regulations.